bennycheung/bennycheung.github.io/_posts/2022-11-02-stable-diffusion-training-for-embeddings.md

 ![Self Portrait Embedding Training Photos Set]({{ site.baseurl }}images/stable-diffusion-training-for-embeddings/Stable_Diffusion_00_SelfPortrait_Capture20_01.png)

 *Figure.
-Just for demonstration of various personal portrait posts of a no so handsome faces.*
+Just for demonstration of various personal portrait posts of a not so handsome faces.*

 We recommend to follow the style of [Greg Rutkowski](https://www.artstation.com/rutkowski)
   - use the following prompt to prime the hypernetwork training process, to following the style variations